alanking/irods_docs/docs/plugins/pluggable_authentication.md

     "session_token": "<session token>"
 }
 ```
 The `session_token` key contains a string representing a session token, **in plaintext**.
-This token should be used to authenticate using the native authentication scheme.
+This token should be used to authenticate using the `irods` authentication scheme.
 How the client stores the session token is entirely up to the developer.
 For reference, the C++ `irods` client-side authentication plugin saves the session token to a `.irods_secrets` file and then uses the session token to authenticate directly in the `server_auth_with_session_token` operation.
 Note also that the password was removed from the payload to prevent sending it across the network unnecessarily.

 **Step 3: `server_auth_with_session_token`**